badassops/ldap-tool-go/README.md

 A simple Go script to manage OpenLDAP users

 ### Background
-The script is based on a certain LDAP dn values
+The script is based on a certain LDAP settings
+- OpenLDAP
+- the use memberOf
+- password length and use of special charachter is in the config file
+- the config file is toml formatted

 ### History
+Using an UI interface such a phpLDAPadmin is not always possible, and so I decide to build this tools..
-Orignally it was written in bash using the ldap CLI's, the script was mean to be able to manage OpenLDAP user, such as add, modify, delete and severel search capabilities Using an UI interface such a phpLDAPadmin is not always possible, and so I decide to build this tools
+Orignally it was written in bash using the ldap CLI's, the script is meant to be able to manage OpenLDAP user, such as add, modify, delete and several search capabilities

 ###